paulczar/ci-demo/blog.md

 #### Production

-Promoting the build from staging to production is a two step process:
+Promoting the build from `staging` to `production` is a two step process:

 1. The user who wishes to promote it creates a pull request from the development branch to the master branch.
 Jenkins will see this and kick off some final tests.

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/PR_to_master-1448031582932.png)

-2. Another user then has to merge that pull request which will fire off a jenkins job to push the code to Deis which cuts a new release and deploys it to the production environment (http://ghost.ci-demo.paulczar.net).
+2. Another user then has to merge that pull request which will fire off a Jenkins job to push the code to Deis which cuts a new release and deploys it to the `production` environment (http://ghost.ci-demo.paulczar.net).

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/ci_prod_deploy-1448031629520.png)

 ## Conclusion

-Write some stuff here
+Coming from an Operationss background I though that figuring out how to build and run a PaaS from the metal up would be a really interesting learning exercise (and it was).
+What I didn't expect to discover was that actually running an application on that PaaS and figuring out the development workflow and CI/CD pipeline was far more interesting.

+Looking back this makes sense, since running a PaaS is not all that different to running any other [complex distributed] system, something I've been doing since I started my career.

+Whereas by building and running an application on that PaaS took me out of my comfort zone and into the shoes of the developers whom I support.
+I mean sure as a "devops professional" (in very large sarcastic finger quotes) I do do (hehe I said doodoo) development work, but its mostly focussed around building the infrastructure to run the applications.

+This excercise also solidified in my mind that a platform (PaaS) is the ultimate in cooperation between Operations and Development in which while there is a seperation of duties (hehe I said doody) where Operations run the platform (and backing services) and Developers write their apps and consume that platform; allowing both to do the things within their core competencies.